-The amendment to Clause 158 to be tabled by Baroness Willis remedies these defects.
+Amendment 247, tabled by Baroness Willis and Baroness Parminter, remedies these defects.

 It would require water companies to, where possible, use restored habitats (referred to as Nature Based Solutions) to deliver the required upgrades, as an environmentally friendly alternative to concrete engineering.
-New woodlands and re-wetted marshes, delivered across a catchment as opposed to just at the works themselves, can act as nutrient sponges, reducing the pollution reaching rivers, whilst simultaneously boosting nature's recovery and storing carbon.35
+New woodlands and re-wetted marshes, delivered across a catchment as opposed to just at the works themselves, can act as nutrient sponges, reducing the pollution reaching rivers, whilst simultaneously boosting nature's recovery and storing carbon.37